UniKlo/ML_Quantum_Circuits/README.md

 ## Data

 Each QC has up to 40 gates. <br/>
-Each gate has following attributes: gate name, gate type, control, tartget, angle_1, angle_2 and angle_3.<br/>
+Each gate has the following attributes: gate name, gate type, control, target, angle_1, angle_2, and angle_3.<br/>
 We have 100K randomly generated QCs and their states histograms.